A general approach to enhance slope limiters on non-uniform rectilinear grids

+Here $F^{Riem}(u_l,u_r)$ is the Riemann solver that takes the left value $u_l$ and right value $u_r$ as inputs, and $\sigma_i$ is the numerical slope in the cell $\Omega_i$.
+The canonical Godunov scheme~\cite{SKGodunov:1959a} fits in this framework by setting $\sigma_{i}\equiv0$ and using the exact Riemann solver.
+Due to the high computational cost of the exact Riemann solver for Euler equations, the Roe solver~\cite{PLRoe:1981a} $F^{Roe}$ is used in this paper.

-where $\sigma_{i,i+1}$ are the slopes for the linear reconstruction in $\Omega_{i,i+1}$.
-In order that Eq.~(\ref{eq:sec_case_linr}) gives rise to a second-order accurate discretization in space, $\sigma_i$ should be consistent with the local gradients $u_x$ at the cell centers $x_i$ \cite{SOsher:1985a}, denoted by $D_xu_i$.
-One of the most natural choices for $\sigma_i$ on uniform meshes is given by
+When $\sigma_i$ is consistent with the local gradient $u_x(x_i,t)$, Eq.~(\ref{eq:sec_case_linr}) leads to a second-order accurate discretization in space~\cite{SOsher:1985a}.
+One of the most natural choices for such $\sigma_i$ on uniform meshes is given by